amcginlay/jetstack-public/README.md

 Now you're good to go ...

-* Start using [kube-shell](https://github.com/amcginlay/kube-shell) to access all the command line tools
+* Start using [kube-shell](https://github.com/amcginlay/kube-shell) to access all the common command line tools
 * [01.
 How to build an EKS Cluster](demos/01-build-eks-cluster/README.md)
 * [02.
 How to build a KinD Cluster](demos/02-build-kind-cluster/README.md)